logiquants/Logiquants-Website/content/blog/3-15-22-oil-gas-and-cpg-analysis-copy-copy.md

 ### Conclusion: Choose the Brokerage That Works Best for You

 <span style="color:black"><span style="font-family:Arial; font-size:1.2em;">Even though I think Qtrade is the overall best brokerage in Canada, that doesn't mean it's the best solution for everyone.
-For example, </span></span>
+For instance, TD would be the best brokerage for someone with $15,000+ who's brand new to investing and will only invest in mutual funds long-term.
+Why? </span></span>

 ***